Pickled Quail Eggs

 What to buy: You can find quail eggs at well stocked high-end grocery stores and some farmers’ markets.

-1/2 cup peeled and grated beet (from about 1/2 medium beet)
+- 1/2 cup peeled and grated beet (from about 1/2 medium beet)

-4 teaspoons granulated sugar
+- 4 teaspoons granulated sugar

-2 teaspoonskosher salt, plus more for serving
+- 2 teaspoons kosher salt, plus more for serving

 - 2 teaspoons pickling spice